Create unit tests

 If you have UI and app functions tests, you can use the projects

-property to combine configurations for both UI and app functions.
+property to combine UI and app functions configurations.
 Take a look at the projects property